AmmarMian/qanat/docsrc/tutorials/basics/gettingstarted.rst

    python histogram.py --seed 0 --nbins 10 --storage_path .

 This will generate a file ``result.npz`` in the current directory that contains the histogram and the bins.
-This is nice but we wanat Qanat to track the run of the experiment and save the parameters used for us.
+This is nice but we want Qanat to track the run of the experiment and save the parameters used for us.

 Adding the experiment to the project
 ------------------------------------